rivertale/hand2/README.md

 </details>

-### Configuration
+### Configuring
 Before looking into the configuration, you might want to review the [course structure](#course-structure).
-Here's a sample `config.txt` for Compiler-s24.
-Descriptions for each field are provided below.
+Here's a sample `config.txt` for Compiler-s24, descriptions for each field are provided below.
 > The personal information is obscured in this section.
 ```ini
 # config.txt